 ASSESSMENT PROJECT GUIDELINES, DESCRIPTION, AND MATERIALS

-With these words at the forefront of planning, the General Education Curriculum Committee, taking guidance from the Assessment Subcommittee, developed a unique plan and procedure for method of assessing general education courses.
+With these words at the forefront of planning, the General Education Curriculum Committee (GECC), with guidance from its Assessment Subcommittee, developed a unique plan and procedure for assessing general education courses.

 In alignment with the Statewide General Education Assessment Plan, all content areas are assessed within a three-year cycle.
 The GECC Assessment Subcommittee determines the cycle of assessment for general education content areas within the three-year timeline.
 The department and general education courses selected for each assessment are based upon the content area selected for assessment.